eqld/nlsh/README.md

 # (command output appears here)
 ```

-**Note on Command Execution:** `nlsh` executes commands by reading stdout/stderr line by line.
-This works well for most commands but might not render the output of highly interactive commands (like those with progress bars) perfectly.
+**Note on Command Execution:** `nlsh` executes commands using non-blocking I/O with the `select` module to read from stdout/stderr.
+This approach ensures compatibility with a wide range of commands, including those with pipes (`|`) and redirections.
+The non-blocking implementation prevents deadlocks that can occur with piped commands where one process might be waiting for input before producing output.
+While this works well for most commands, highly interactive commands (like those with progress bars or TUI applications) might not render perfectly.

 ### Using `nlgc` for Commit Messages